Woman Who Shot Ex Husband in Costco Parking Lot Speaks Out

 Mostly, though, “I shot him to let him know he was not going to be the one to put a bullet in my head,” she added.

-Tejero, who used to work for the Billy DeFrank LGBT Center, been charged with assault with a firearm in the July 5 incident, which left the victim with a non-life threatening gunshot wound to the leg.
+Tejero, who used to work for the Billy DeFrank LGBT Center, been charged with assault with a firearm in the July 5 incident, which left the victim with a non-lethal gunshot wound to the leg.

 In an interview last week at Elmwood Correctional Facility in Milpitas, she said that she’d threatened to leave the victim multiple times, but he’d told her he’d shoot her if she did.